Parity Pipeline

 Bio

 Alejandra Vasquez is a Mexican-American filmmaker raised between rural Texas and the San Francisco Bay Area.
-Her feature directorial debut, GOING VARSITY IN MARIACHI, co-directed with Sam Osborn, premiered at Sundance 2023 where it won the Jonathan Oppenheim Editing Award in the U.S. Documentary Competition, and is now streaming on Netflix.
+Her award-winning films spotlight youth, art & culture, and convey a cinematic sense of place in rural and borderland environments.
+Her feature directorial debut, GOING VARSITY IN MARIACHI (co-directed with Sam Osborn), premiered at Sundance 2023, won the Jonathan Oppenheim Editing Award in the U.S. Documentary Competition, and is now streaming on Netflix.

-Alejandra began her career as a producer at Hard Working Movies, working alongside Lori Cheatle.
-She has contributed to acclaimed documentaries such as MATANGI/MAYA/M.I.A.
-(2018), US KIDS (2020), PLAN C (2023), and most recently co-produced Nanfu Wang’s HBO Original Documentary, NIGHT IS NOT ETERNAL (2024).
+Alejandra began her career as a producer, contributing to acclaimed documentaries such as MATANGI/MAYA/M.I.A.
+(2018), US KIDS (2020), PLAN C (2023), and most recently co-produced NIGHT IS NOT ETERNAL (2024).
+She also produced the short docs "Stalin Boys" (SXSW Winner, NYT OpDocs) and exec produced "A New Inferno" (SXSW, NYT Op Docs).

-Now based in Los Angeles, Alejandra co-founded Masa Films with Sam Osborn, where they are developing, producing, and directing nonfiction and narrative projects.
-She is currently writing her first feature script, HALF ORANGE, with support from the SFFILM Rainin Fellowship, and co-writing TEEN AGE RIOT with Sam.
+Now based in Los Angeles, Alejandra co-founded Masa Films with her partner Sam Osborn, where they are developing, producing, and directing nonfiction and scripted projects.
+They are prepping their first scripted project TEEN AGE RIOT with support from the Film Independent Screenwriting Lab and Antigravity Academy.
+She's also writing HALF ORANGE with support from the SFFILM Rainin Grant.
+She was awarded the Concordia Fellowship in 2026.

 Screening History